Theta pinch: Syllac

-In spite of what appeared to be agreement on the wisdom of building a 15 m linear version first, Ribe decided it would be better to instead build Syllac as quickly as possible.
+Despite what appeared to be agreement on the wisdom of building a 15 m linear version first, Ribe decided it would be better to instead build the full-scale Syllac as quickly as possible.
 To do this, in February 1969 he outlined a plan in which a shorter 10 m linear device would be built at the same time as a 120 degree sector of Scyllac which would be used to learn how to build the machine as a whole.
 By 1970 he had further modified these plans to reduce the linear device to only 5 m with 2 m mirrors on either end to improve confinement time.

 In 1972, Robert L. Hirsch took over the AEC's fusion program from Bishop.
 With the recent advances in tokamak performance pointing to the possibility of a production design, Hirsch began reevaluating the program on the basis of both performance and economics.
-While the tokamak had excellent performance, the mirrors being developed at Lawrence Livermore would be far less expensive to build and operate, and these two devices became the focus of his plans.
+While the tokamak had excellent plasma performance, the mirrors being developed at Lawrence Livermore would be far less expensive to build and operate, and these two devices became the focus of his plans.
 To keep their design in the running, Los Alamos decided to rapidly move ahead with the toroidal section to prove their approach was also worthy of consideration.

 Experiments on the first sector began in April 1971 and demonstrated that the gross stability was there, prompting a major celebration at the lab.
 The next step was to add the feedback stability system.
 By this time, Ken Thomassen of MIT had made additional calculations that showed feedback would not work at the radius of the current design.
 In late 1972, Ribe decided to address this by enlarging Scyllac from 4.8 m diameter to 8 m, reducing curvature and thus the required level of feedback.
 This reduced the critical parameter T to 0.9 microseconds – anything below 1 would work.

 Around this time, Robin Gribble, who was primarily responsible for the feedback program, was assigned to another project at Los Alamos.
 As the program developed, two changes to the layout caused the T parameter to increase.
 Lacking anyone with direct responsibility over the feedback side of the program, this went unnoticed.
 Experiments on Scylla IV and the original segment ended as the entire team focused on the new enlarged design, so additional problems were not discovered.

 Syllac was dedicated in April 1974.
 By October it was clear that the feedback system was not working.
 It was at this point that they recalculated the value of T and found it to be 1.5.
 Worse, further work on the underlying theory suggested the value of 1 was not good enough, and values closer to 0.5 were required.
 The final blow was that the gross stability seen in the original segment in 1971 proved to be illusory; in the larger machine the plasma was seen to slowly drift.
 The stability system was barely able to stop this, let alone correct the faster instabilities.